mimesis-inria/caribou/doc/sphinx/source/Forcefield/TractionForcefield.rst

       - bool
       - false
       - Output informative messages at the initialization and during the simulation.
+    * - topology
+      - path
+      -
+      - Path to a topology container (or path to a mesh) that contains the elements on which the traction will be applied.
     * - traction
       - [tx, ty, tz]
       -
       - Tractive force per unit area (if an incremental load is set by the slope parameter, this is the final load reached after all increments).
-    * - triangles
-      - [triangle_indices]
-      -
-      - List of triangles (ex: [t1p1 t1p2 t1p3 t2p1 t2p2 t2p3 ...]).
-If not set, this component will try to find one
-        in its context node.
-    * - quads
-      - [quad_indices]
-      -
-      - List of quads (ex: [q1p1 q1p2 q1p3 q1p4 q2p1 q2p2 q2p3 ...]).
-If not set, this component will try to find one
-        in its context node.
     * - slope
       - float
       - 0
       - Slope of load increment, the resulting tractive force will be p^t = p^{t-1} + p*slope where p is the traction force passed as a data and p^t is the traction force applied at time step t.
 If slope = 0, the traction will be constant.
-    * - state
-      - path
-      -
-      - Mechanical state that contains the positions of the surface elements.
     * - number_of_steps_before_increment
       - int
       - 1
       - Number of time steps to wait before adding an increment.
 This can be used to simulate Newton-Raphson solving process where the time steps are the Newton iterations.
-    * - draw_faces
+    * - template
-      - bool
+      - option
-      - true
+      -
-      - Draw the faces on which the traction will be applied.
+      - The template argument is used to specified the element type on which to compute the traction force.
+        By default, the component will try to deduce its element type from the given topology.

+            * **Triangle** - Linear triangular elements
+            * **Triangle6** - Quadratic triangular elements
+            * **Quad** - Linear quadrangle elements
+            * **Quad8** - Quadratic quadrangle elements
     * - nodal_forces
       - [[fx, fy, fz], ...]
       -